 Dogs Similar to Mini Labradoodles

 If the mini labradoodle isn’t quite your style, you might fall in love with one of the other Doodle breeds.
-Doodles with similar personaity traits include the standard labradoodle, the goldendoodle, and the havapoo.
+Doodles with similar personality traits include the standard labradoodle, the goldendoodle, and the havapoo.

 - Labradoodle: Standard labradoodles are twice the size of minis and have even more love to offer.
 Get one of these dogs for a friendly family companion that will be around for years.

-- Havapoo: Havapoos are one of the smallest and most popular types of Doodle dog.
+- Havapoo: Havapoos are one of the smallest and most popular types of Doodle dogs.
 If you need a toy Doodle that’s even smaller than a mini labradoodle, the havapoo is an excellent choice.

 Popular Names for Mini Labradoodles